OpenSextant/Xponents/README.md

   * `Country, Place, LatLon` are all examples of the `Geocoding` interface (see `org.opensextant.data`)
   * `Language` and `LangID` represents a simple but powerful and overlooked data: language codes and names.
 Here we use language codes to drive various language-dependent features and then also to present language name to end users. (see ISO-339 standards; our source table is from Library of Congress)
   * Entity Extraction and Matching:  `TextEntity` (a text span) and `TextMatch` (a span matched by a rule or extractor) represent the essential unit of data emitted by all Extractors in Xponents.
 These include:  `GeocoordMatch`, `PlaceCandidate`, `DateMatch`, `TaxonMatch`, and others.
 * **Geographic Gazetteers & Metadata:** under the hood are standard (ISO, USGS, etc) and defacto standard (geonames.org) data sets instrumented by these Java APIs.
 The primary gazetteer is housed in an Apache Solr index, which can you can interact with during development.
-The [OpenSextant Gazetteer](https://github.com/OpenSextant/Gazetteer) project provides the data ETL.
+The [OpenSextant Gazetteer](./solr) project provides the data ETL.
   * `SolrGazetteer` provides a clean API to query gazetteer data using Solr query mechanics and Xponents data classes.
 The index is optimized for full text search and geospatial queries
-  * `GazetteerMatcher` provides a direct API around the text tagging capability (via [SolrTextTagger](https://github.com/OpenSextant/SolrTextTagger)) beneath the SolrGazetteer.
+  * `GazetteerMatcher` provides a direct API around the text tagging capability Solr `TextTagger` (present in Solr v7.4 or later)
 * **GIS Formatters:**  The immediate satisfaction of processing some challenging data and then producing a map visual from that is undeniable.
 However, our GIS outputter options offer more than just the immediate map plot:  the output schema includes a decent combination of source information, match metadata, and geocoding so you can review  what was found while in the map view.